 Benefit#4: Kids Love Workbenches

 Get them young enough and every child is creative.
 It’s only when age and discouragement sets in that they lose the creative spark.
 Age, discouragement and perhaps lack of a workbench.
 Besides providing a place for finger painting, seeing what’s inside that broken cell phone and building their own birdhouse, bringing up kids near a workbench also gives the chance to teach lessons about organization and responsibility.
 None of these qualities rub off just because you have a bench, but if you keep your bench neat and insist that the kids or grandkids do the same, then you’ve done just about all you can do.

 The best way to get a workbench into your life is to build one.
 Not a handy kind of person?
 That idea probably comes more from habit and bad experiences than it does from the kind of person you really could become.
 The fact is, few people these days have had the chance to develop the confidence to try manual things, so there are lots of hidden talents out there.
-Perhaps all you need is a good plan.
+Perhaps all you need is a good plan for a work bench.

 Click here to download my free workbench plans and assembly package.
 It includes everything you need to know to build a great bench.
 All I ask is a small favour.
 If you do download the workbench plans, please reach out and suggest that your friends and family check out this website and sign up for my Saturday morning newsletter.
 It’s free and I never, ever share my email list with anyone.
 There’s a signup box at the top right of every article page.

 I hope you enjoy your workbench.
-Please consider helping to cover the cost of creating content like this (including what I have to pay an illustrator to make plans like these ones).
+Please consider helping me cover the cost of creating content like this (including what I have to pay an illustrator to make plans like these ones).
 “Buying me a coffee” at the link below is a fast, safe and much appreciated way to send a few pennies my way.
 Thanks to everyone who is helping out in this way.